blackSquare225/RdD/README.md

 ## Description
 This is a Snakemake-based pipeline designed for fast and efficient identification of deletions in target long-read sequencing data.
 It automates the process of QC, alignment and deletion calling using modular workflows and reproducible environments.

-## Features
-- **Reproducibility**: Uses Snakemake with Conda/Mamba for environment management.
-- **Scalability**: Supports multi-core processing and can be run on high-performance computing clusters.
-- **Modular**: Easy to add or modify steps in the pipeline.
-- **Preconfigured Environments**: Dependencies are automatically installed in isolated environments using Conda/Mamba.

 ## Requirements

 Before using the pipeline, ensure you have the following installed: